About Narissa Leung

 A student once told me I shouldn’t be the principal; it wasn’t because of my age though- it was because I was apparently too short for the job!

 I was a primary school principal for four years before becoming a consultant.
 People were always shocked when I told them I was the principal because I ‘looked too young.’
 I never knew there was a lower age limit for the job!

 There were so many things I loved about being a principal: the kids, the staff, the community, the unpredictability and the absolute satisfaction of leading and supporting others to be their best.
 Not all days were rosy though, I did get called Mrs Poopyhead once.
 Ouch!
 (Still getting over that one!)

-I now run professional development days for schools on most topics related to effective teaching, literacy and leadership as well as run online PDs for teachers.
+I now run online literacy workshops for teachers as well as facilitate both online and face-to-face professional development days for schools.
 No two days or schools are the same; I do literacy and teaching audits in some schools, classroom observations and leadership planning in others and curriculum work in others.